grafana/terraform-provider-grafana/docs/resources/folder_permission_item.md

 - `org_id` (String) The Organization ID.
 If not set, the Org ID defined in the provider block will be used.
 - `role` (String) the role onto which the permission is to be assigned
 - `team` (String) the team onto which the permission is to be assigned
-- `user` (String) the user onto which the permission is to be assigned
+- `user` (String) the user or service account onto which the permission is to be assigned

 ### Read-Only